 To understand the above definition, let us look at the events of an activity and not the whole activity.
 The two distinct events of any activity are:

 In FS relationship, the Start event of the Second Activity is dependent on the Finish event of First Activity.
 The Second Activity is called the Successor and the First Activity is called the Predecessor.

-You can also look at Max Wideman’s Glossary for complete set of definitions on PDM Logical Relationships.
+You can also look at Max Wideman’s Glossary for a complete set of PDM definitions.

 Let us consider two activities A and B.

 - Duration of B is 1 day.